Research output per year

 Dr Thomas Houseman (2011) Adorno, Conceptuality and Global Governance Institutions.
 Tom is Senior Lecturer in Politics & IR at Leeds Beckett University.

 Dr Thomas Purcell (2010) A Marxian Analysis of 'Endogenous Development' in Venezuela.
-Tom is Lecturer in IPE at King's College, London.
+Tom is Senior Lecturer in IPE at King's College, London.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):

-School External Examiner, Liverpool Hope University College
+School Of Humanities External Examiner, Liverpool Hope University College

-Sep 2022 → Jul 2024
+Sept 2022 → Jul 2024

-Sep 2021 → Jul 2025
+Sept 2021 → Jul 2026

 Undergraduate External Examiner, School of Politics, Economics and Philosophy, University of York

-Sep 2017 → Jul 2021
+Sept 2017 → Jul 2021

 Taught Postgraduate External Examiner, School of Politics, Economics and Philosophy, University of York

-Sep 2017 → Jan 2019
+Sept 2017 → Jan 2019

 Research output: Book/Report › Book › peer-review

-Research output: Chapter in Book/Report/Conference proceeding › Chapter › peer-review
+Research output: Chapter in Book/Conference proceeding › Chapter › peer-review

-Research output: Chapter in Book/Report/Conference proceeding › Chapter › peer-review
+Research output: Chapter in Book/Conference proceeding › Chapter › peer-review